Introduction

 If all of the below apply:

-• Your retirement pot is very large versus your planned withdrawals, meaning there is very little chance of running out of money - your planned withdrawal rate is much lower than the historical SWR, and you don't necessarily need to worry about your retirement funds running out in a worst-case outcome.
+Your retirement pot is very large compared to your planned withdrawals, meaning there is very little chance of running out of money - your planned withdrawal rate is much lower than the historical SWR, and you don't necessarily need to worry about your retirement funds running out in a worst-case scenario.

-• You are very comfortable with large portfolio drawdowns, and an increased risk of the portfolio balance going nowhere for extended periods of time....
+You are very comfortable with large portfolio drawdowns and the increased risk of the portfolio balance going nowhere for extended periods of time.

-then we could understand a 100% equity portfolio being a consideration.
+Then we could understand that a 100% equity portfolio is a consideration.

 But we believe this is a small percentage of retirees.
-For the majority, their situation tends to mean that a portfolio containing bonds is more likely to lead to a better retirement outcome.
+For the majority, their situation tends to mean that a portfolio containing bonds is more likely to lead to a better retirement outcome, and a portfolio containing 100% shares is an example of a retirement planning idea that sounds good in theory but less so in practice.

 Want to find out more?

-If you want to find out more about building a robust portfolio that gives you the best chance of retirement success, please get in touch.
+If you want to learn more about building a robust portfolio that will give you the best chance of retirement success, please contact us.

 About us